junjie-xu/junjie-xu.github.io/_pages/about.md

 ## News
+* 02/2025: One paper was selected as **Oral** at ICLR 2025.
 * 01/2025: Two papers accepted by ICLR 2025.
-* 11/2024: One paper on Graph Stealing Attack is accepted to KDD 2025.
+* 11/2024: One paper on Graph Stealing Attack is accepted by KDD 2025.
 * 11/2024: Welcome to check out our survey about Small Language Models. [[Paper]](https://arxiv.org/abs/2411.03350) [[Repo]](https://github.com/FairyFali/SLMs-Survey).
 * 10/2024: One paper on Geometric RNA Modeling accepted by AIDrugX @ NeurIPS 2024.
 * 07/2024: Two papers on Graph Spectral Learning and Graph Heterophily accepted by CIKM 2024.